LumiOpen/FastChat/fastchat/llm_judge/README.md

-# LumiOpenREADME
+# LumiOpen README

 This MTBench fork is designed for MTBench evaluation for non-English languages.
 We translated the MTBench questions and reference answers in several languages (Finnish, Swedish, Danish, Icelandic, and Norwegian).

-See scripts for examples on generating model responses and GPT-4 judgments for different languages.
+See the `run_scripts` directory for examples on generating model responses and GPT-4 judgments for different languages.

 # FastChat README
 # LLM Judge